nocomplexity/codeaudit/SECURITY.md

 I will send a response indicating the next steps in handling your report.
 After the initial reply to your report, I will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-For context on Electron's security notification process, please see the Notifications section of the Security WG's Membership and Notifications Governance document.

 ## Learning More About Security